 Daily headlines inform us of the sweeping movement of the coronavirus.
 What can recent epidemics of SARS, Ebola, and Zika tell us about how to respond to this crisis?
 Students of all ages have questions about what is happening, and lessons from past epidemics can help us contextualize this current event.
 Join Dr. Mari Webel, assistant professor of history at the University of Pittsburgh in this webinar to learn about her work on the spread of diseases and epidemics.
 She shares her expertise in public health and how she teaches her students about the coronavirus.

-In this five-day summer institute, participants will work with A.D.
+In this four-day summer institute, participants will work with A.D.
 Carson and other noted musicians, writers, and scholars in the intellectual lab space of the National Humanities Center as they learn how to analyze hip hop songs with a critical focus on social, historical, political, literary, and contemporary issues.

 Michael “Mike” Williams, education programs manager at the Center, has been named the 2019 recipient of the K–12 Distinguished Teaching Award by the National Council for Geographic Education.

 The National Humanities Center has received a grant from the National Endowment for the Humanities in support of a summer institute for teachers on Southeast Asia in the mid-twentieth century and events surrounding the Vietnam War.
 Set to take place July 20–31, 2020, Contested Territory: America’s Role in Southeast Asia, 1945–75 will involve thirty-six high school teachers selected from across the country who will spend two weeks at the Center working with scholars of Southeast Asia.